 To perform the rectification, we simply pass the matched points from both images as well as the fundamental matrix into the stereoRectifyUncalibrated() method.
 OpenCV’s implementation is based on Hartley et al. .

-What we get back are the planar perspective transformations encoded by the homography matricesH1 and H2.
+.
 A homography matrix maps a point to a point, while the essential matrix maps a point to a line.

 Now let’s see if this improved the image alignment.
 Using OpenCV’s warpPerspective() function, we can apply the calculated transformations to the source images.